 The International Affairs Committee makes recommendations about what the church might say in response to global issues.
 In accordance with recommendations approved by General Assembly, Moderators have written letters to governments (foreign and domestic) regarding climate change, peace building, trade agreements, global migration, and overseas development assistance.
 When appropriate, letters are also written to church partners who are working for justice and peace.
 These letters engage the church in the public life and express concern and hope for partners overseas.

-General Assembly Appointees: Boghos Barbouri, Wayne Barchard, Jacques Dalton, Dale Henry (Convener), Erin Chong Sun Ko
+General Assembly Appointees: Boghos Barbouri (convener), Wayne Barchard, Erin Chong Sun Ko, Mary Kyei, Jacob Lee, Amy Zavitz

-Life & Mission Appointees: Gustavo Carvalho, Glenn Inglis, Gordon Timbers, Leslie Walker, Ron Wallace
+Life & Mission Appointees: Jacques Dalton, Dorcas Gordon, Dianne Ollerenshaw, Gordon Timbers, Ron Wallace

 Atlantic Mission Society appointee: Penny Gillies